 Danish scholars designed an experimental game called Budget Attack in which bills are represented by enemy castles that players destroy.
 Some of the experiment’s test subjects said that playing the game was more enjoyable and engaging than other forms of budgeting.
 All of the respondents said they’d play a budgeting game if their bank offered one.

 While the castle game isn’t on the market, there are apps you can download to gamify aspects of your finances.
 You can always make DIY budgeting games or compete with friends or coworkers to see who can stick to the lowest budget.

 While paying off her student loans, Chicago-area writer Marta Segal Block used another technique when she wanted to save up for something: log every single purchase, no matter how small.

 “It’s kind of like food journals I've kept for diets,” Block said.
 “If you have to write down the handful of M&M’s, you're less likely to eat them.
 If you have to write down buying the shirt, you're less likely to buy it.”

 Reviewing the money journal regularly could also help you find areas where you slipped up or overspent.

-If you don’t want to manually write down every expenditure, you can use an app like Marcus’ Clarity Money (shameless plug!) to track your expenses.
+If you don’t want to manually write down every purchase, using an app like Clarity Money (part of the Marcus family), can help you track your expenses.
 Look at the app regularly to get a handle on where your money is going, and use this information to tweak your budget going forward.